 Besides the hockey matches, the Arena also hosts UFC fights, concerts, and more — check the website to see what’s on.

 33 – Meet your favorite celebs at Madame Tussauds

-The famous wax museum at The Venetian has been a popular (albeit a little cheesy) tourist attraction since the turn of the century, and with good reason!
+The famous wax museum at The Venetian has been one of the most popular (albeit a little cheesy) tourist attractions in Las Vegas since the turn of the century, and with good reason!